Digital Twins Concept: The Complete Guide

 - Reduce time-to-market for new medical products

 - Identify maintenance needs before they arise

 The digital twin concept can also create entirely new models of care delivery.
-Clinical records, patient’s environment, previous treatment results, social exposures – all those are data sources the algorithms besides the digital twin are working on.
+Clinical records, patient’s environment, previous treatment results, social exposures – all those are data sources the algorithms.
 DT, in this case, is used to reveal a patient’s peculiarities based on the facts obtained from those data sources.
-What we have as a result, is a set of machine-created recommendations and rule-based predictions that approach a truly personalized care, which is now commonly called precision medicine.
+We have a set of machine-created recommendations and rule-based predictions that approach personalized care, called precision medicine.

 - Assessing long-term strategic scenarios and investment decision

 - Effective working of 3D simulation platforms for design optimization

 - Improving the operator’s visibility of system performance

 The contemporary face of the construction industry is all about modeling, resource planning, and safety compliance.
 Digital twins can help to flesh out strategies in all these directions.
 Just several examples of how construction companies can do the following in real-time, and in virtual space enabled by DT technology: